Trade Stories: Jason Ramos, Smokejumper

 Why did you choose this particular occupation?

 It’s a good question, but a hard answer.
 Some people have multi-generational families of smokejumpers, but I heard about it while firefighting in a city with no smokejumpers at all.
 It was something to try out for — you can go that path — and there are a lot of hurdles and obstacles to even get there.
 So it’s one of those things you take day by day.
 Any firefighter in the world, they all know what smokejumpers do.
 It’s very demanding, and it’s something that all of them think about.
-I didn’t have any firefighters in the family, it was something I’d seen on documentaries, on TV, and in books; and I took that path.
+I had a brother who was a wildland firefighter when I was growing up, it was something I’d seen on documentaries, on TV, and in books; and I took that path.

 What 5 things do you always have with you in the field?